DonatoVerardi/aws/2-fargate/README.md

 - Creates a VPC with two subnets, an internet gateway, two route tables
 - Creates a security group for the containers and a security group for the application load balancer (ALB)
 - Creates an ALB with a target group and a listener
-- Creates a service which runs the task
+- Creates a service which runs the task and link the ALB over the target group

-The creationg of the Route53 record and the cloudformation distribution have to be done manually.
+The creation of the Route53 record and the cloudformation distribution have to be done manually.

 ## Deployment